There are other course options available which may have a different vacancy status or entry requirements – view the full list of options

 Course summary

 This Film and Television Production Degree will equip you with the varied skillset, experience and portfolio required to enter, work and succeed in today’s Film and TV industries.
 This is a practice-based course that aims to train the complete, versatile, contemporary film-maker, with a strong academic and theoretical underpinning.
-Our students are well served by the high-end professional film cameras, a Film Studio, a multi-camera TV Studio as well as a new, state-of-the art Virtual Production facility.
+Our students are well served by high-end professional film cameras, a Film Studio, a multi-camera TV Studio as well as a new, state-of-the art Virtual Production facility.
 All our modules are taught by practitioner/lecturers, all of whom have a wealth of many years’ professional experience in the Film & TV industries.
 The course will cover the whole Production process, from Scriptwriting, Producing and Directing, through to Camera, Sound and Editing.
 TV, Fiction Film and Documentary genres are covered in depth.
 You will graduate with a full portfolio, and skilled to enter any one of the very many Film and TV industries.
 What you should know about this course

 • This course will cover storytelling, drama and documentary film-making, TV studio and camera, sound and editing practices to create skilled practitioners